mrguseinov/machine/README.md

 Language              → English.
 Keyboard              → Layout: Russian.
 Variant: Russian.
 Layout toggle         → Alt+Shift.
-Network               → Manual IPv4 (see the output of the 'install.ps1' script).
+Network               → Select an adapter (for example, 'eth0'), then 'Edit IPv4',
+                        then 'IPv4 Method: Manual', then fill out the fields using the output from the Step 1.
 Proxy                 → Skip.
 Ubuntu archive mirror → Skip.
 Installer update      → Update to the new installer.
-Storage               → Use an entire disk.
-No LVM group.
-(Swap is created by Ubuntu.)
+Storage               → Use an entire disk: Yes.
+Set up this disk as an LVM group: No.
+                        Note: The swap file is created by Ubuntu automatically.
 Profile               → Fill out everything as you like.
 SSH setup             → Install OpenSSH server: Yes.
 Import SSH identity: No.

 Featured server snaps → Skip.
 Security updates      → Skip.
 We'll install them later in Step 3.
 ```

 ## Step 3: Provision Ubuntu Server

 Use the `provision.ps1` script in this step.
+It will check if the machine is available, is running (if not, the script will try to start it), and if it is accessible over the network.
+Then connect to it, clone the repository, and run the `bootstrap.sh` script.

+The `bootstrap.sh` script will do the following:

+- update packages list and packages themselves;
+- change the time zone to Moscow;
+- provide an opportunity to change the hostname;
+- install dotfiles (you may want to make some adjustments, especially to `.gitconfig`);
+- install python, pip, virtualenv and black;
+- add some folders and clean up after provisioning.

 You'll see a similar output:

 ![images/step-3.png](images/step-3.png)